 We have also implemented a implemented a light-weight encapsulation format that can be used with GIDL (or MAVLink) to protect against forgery, replay attacks, and snooping.
 The changes result in an overhead of 16 bytes of additional bandwidth use per message frame, which is potentially composed of many message.
 The computational overhead is dominated by encryption and decryption operations for each message send and receive.

 The design constraints for the crypto is made with the following constraints in mind:

 There are two distinct phases: key agreement and encapsulation.
-While we have designed a key agreement protocol, we have not implemented it for SMACCMPilot.
-The design of both are described in the Github README.
+The design of both (and more details about the cryptographic work) are described in the Galois Embedded Crypto repository.